Small Caliber Ammunition Market Size and Share

 Small Caliber Ammunition Market Analysis by Mordor Intelligence

-The small caliber ammunition market generated USD 8.90 billion in 2025 and is forecasted to reach USD 10.35 billion by 2030 at a 3.06% CAGR.
-Current growth rests on steady defense procurement, a rising civilian shooting base, and the US Army decision to move from 5.56 mm to 6.8 mm ammunition.
+The small caliber ammunition market size was valued at USD 8.90 billion in 2025 and is forecasted to reach USD 10.35 billion by 2030 at a 3.06% CAGR.
+Current growth rests on steady defense procurement, a rising civilian shooting base, and the US Army's decision to move from 5.56 mm to 6.8 mm ammunition.
 This shift is already influencing NATO partners and global supply chains.
 Near-term demand is underpinned by higher munition budgets in North America and Europe, while Asia-Pacific demand rises fastest as India and other regional militaries seek self-sufficiency.
 Civilian consumption remains resilient thanks to sustained hunting and target-shooting participation in the United States.
 Production, however, faces raw-material shortages after Chinese export controls on nitrocellulose and antimony, creating pressure on Western manufacturers to diversify sourcing.
 Environmental policy is another structural driver, pushing producers toward lead-free bullets and polymer cases.

 Key Report Takeaways